Diversity Promotion

 Target: Employees raising children who have not yet completed elementary school

-2. Able to combine with flextime system
+2. Able to combine with Flexible Work System

 3. Can be set in 15-minute units